-We want you to take the safest card payments possible to protect your business from fraud and to minimise the risk of reversals and chargebacks done by mistakes, because the client didn’t recognise the payment on their bank statement.
+We want you to take the safest card payments possible to protect your business from fraud and to minimise the risk of reversals and chargebacks done by mistakes because the client didn’t recognise the payment on their bank statement.
 Although chargebacks cannot always be avoided, there are steps you can take to prevent chargebacks.

 In this article:

-- Minimise chance of chargeback
+- Minimise the chances of chargeback

 - Security tips for secure card payments